andersonopt/website/content/about-us.md

 {{< column "wrap_min center space" >}}

-We accelerate the adoption of renewable energy and storage by providing software and services that increase efficiency and effectiveness for our partners.
+We accelerate the adoption of renewable energy and storage by providing software and services to increase efficiency and effectiveness for our partners.

-Through open models, a cloud-based platform, and easy-to-use interface, our goal is to make these technologies accessible, cost-effective, and an easy choice for industry participants.
+Open models, a cloud-based platform, and easy-to-use interface reduce challening barriers to scaling renewable development.
+By making these technologies accessible and cost-effective, we can make renwable energy an easy choice for industry participants.

 {{< /column >}}
 {{< column "wrap_min center space" >}}